microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

     <img alt="Microchip Logo." src="images/microchip_logo_black_red.png">
 </picture>

-# dsPIC33A Crypto Accelerator Module Cryptography Demos
+# dsPIC33A Crypto Accelerator Module Demos

 Board Image if any.

 # Description
-A collection of MPLAB® X projects to demonstrate the usage of the Crypto V4 Library and the integrated Cryptographic Accelerator Module hardware:
+A collection of MPLAB® X projects to demonstrate the usage of the Cryptographic Accelerator Module APIs:
 - ECDSA Sign/Verify
 - Hashing
 - TRNG